-It is excellent that part C options have a coursework component as well as an exam.
+The assessment method in Oxford philosophy is unusually uniform, in that, with the exception of a few part C options, everything is exam based.
+As all my colleagues know, not everyone's philosophical talents lend themselves to timed exams, and timed exams themselves do not always encourage deep thought.
 The pedagogical case in philosophy for some element of assessment to be based on non-exam essays seems to me exceedingly strong.

-I also note that, given the amount of work that goes into examining students' work, it seems a shame that they receive no feedback for their exams.
+I also note that, given the amount of work that goes into examining students' work, it seems a shame that they receive no feedback.
 Some simple feedback, in the form of a couple of sentences, could be of great help to students and would not increase staff workload meaningfully.
 That said, Oxford students already receive more feedback on written work than most via the tutorial system.